restraint 音标拼音: [rɪstr'ent] [ristr'ent]

 RESTRAINT | English meaning - Cambridge Dictionary RESTRAINT definition: 1 calm and controlled behaviour: 2 something that limits the freedom of someone or something, or… Learn more

-RESTRAINT Definition Meaning | Dictionary. com Restraint definition: a restraining action or influence See examples of RESTRAINT used in a sentence
+RESTRAINT Definition Meaning | Dictionary. com RESTRAINT definition: a restraining action or influence See examples of restraint used in a sentence

 RESTRAINT definition and meaning | Collins English Dictionary Restraint is calm, controlled, and unemotional behaviour They behaved with more restraint than I'd expected I'll speak to the staff and ask them to exercise restraint and common sense Restraint of something is the act of preventing it from increasing too much or from being done freely